hannahql/hannahql.github.io/_pages/papers.md

   * Awards: Inaugural *INFORMS DEI Best Student Paper Award 2022*, Best Paper with a Student Presenter award at *ACM EAAMO '21*.
 * [Randomized Controlled Trials for Service Interventions: The Role of Capacity Constraints](https://arxiv.org/abs/2407.21322).
 With Justin Boutilier, Jonas O. Jonasson, and Erez Yoeli.
+* [Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising](https://arxiv.org/abs/2505.13325).
+With Kara Schechtman, Benjamin Brandon, Jenise Stafford, and Lydia T. Liu.
 * [When Does Interference Matter?
 Decision-Making in Platform Experiments](https://arxiv.org/abs/2410.06580).
 With Ramesh Johari, Anushka Murthy, and Gabriel Weintraub.
 * [Matching of Users and Creators in Two-Sided Markets with Departures](https://arxiv.org/abs/2401.00313).
 With Dan Huttenlocher, Liang (Charles) Lyu, Asuman Ozdaglar, and James Siderius